robertwayne/dpymenus-book/src/pages.md

 See the **[API Docs](https://dpymenus.readthedocs.io/en/latest/)** for specific callback functions available on each page.

-## Sending Page Instances
+## Sending Pages in a Message

 If you are using pages in complex or non-standard ways, you should always call the `.as_safe_embed()` method on the instance before sending it via a Discord message.
+This method ensures it is stripped of any Page-specific attributes, which would otherwise raise an error.